HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

 That's Bottom-Up.

-And in the previous sections(Fibonacci Number and Reverse Linked List), we can find that we all use Bottom-Up, which means that we often call recursive function firstly and do something in the come-out phase.
+And in the previous sections(Fibonacci Number and Reverse Linked List), we can find that we all use Bottom-Up, which means that we often call recursive function first and do something in the come-out phase.

 ### Top-Down

-Top-down means that in each recursive call, we will visit the node first to come up with some values, and pass these values to its children when calling the function recursively.
+Top-down means that in each recursive call, we will visit the node first to come up with some values and pass these values to its children when calling the function recursively.

 So the "top-down" solution can be considered as a kind of preorder traversal.